A Love Letter to Northeast Ohio’s Libraries

 The Library of Things is an assortment of technology and equipment designed to provide convenience and savings to library customers.
 Offerings include reflector telescopes, Wi-Fi hotspots, radon detectors, digital projectors, vehicle diagnostic code readers and electricity and air quality monitors.
 These non-renewable items can be checked out for 14 days.
 My brother tested his house for radon with a detector he borrowed free from the library.
 According to HomeAdvisor, an inspection would have cost between $148 and $746.

-It’s true—libraries really are more than books.
-I didn’t figure this out until I started working at one.
+Now do you believe me?
+Libraries really are more than books.
 I’m amazed at the free services and resources available to residents.
-Libraries have essentially transformed into community hubs that center on technology, innovation and experiences.
+Libraries have transformed into community hubs that center on technology, innovation and experiences.
 I highly encourage you to visit your local branch and get reacquainted … you won’t regret it.
 See you there.
 Cheers!